Replace Missing Teeth in Phoenix, AZ

 What are Dental Implants?

-An object which is placed directly in the jaw bone used to support the above-placed crown or bridge prosthesis or denture is known as a dental implant.
-Dental implants act to replace or mimic the natural tooth's root.
+Dental Implants are an object placed directly in the jaw bone, supporting the above-placed crown, bridge prosthesis, denture, and acts to replace or mimic the natural tooth's root.

 The American Dental Association (ADA) officially recognizes two types of dental implants.